Monika-81/padel-pals/README.md

 - Scroll down to 'Connect to GitHub' and search for your project.
 Make sure you are connected to the right GitHub account.
 Click 'Connect'.
 - Keep scrolling downwards, now you can choose between Automatic Deployment or Manual Deployment.
 I choose Manual first, until the app was properly deployed and a link to the app was visual.
 Then I choose to enable automatic deployment for smoother testing.

-The live app can be found here: https://padelpals.herokuapp.com/ (Yes!
-I made a type-o choosing the name of the application on Heroku and noticed too late to change it.)
+The live app can be found here: https://padelpals.herokuapp.com/
 <br>

 <br>